My first smear test

 Way back in March I got a letter inviting me for my first smear test because I was about to turn 25.
 I was pregnant at the time so had to find out if you can have a smear test during pregnancy.
 Turns out you can, but it’s best not to.
 I was happy to wait for September to roll around and get my smear test after six weeks.

 When did I actually have my smear test?

-After going overdue and then waiting the recommended 6 weeks post partum it was late October before I booked my test and I was nervous.
+I went overdue with my daughter, who was born in mis August.
+I then had to wait at least the recommended 6 weeks postpartum before I could book in with the nurse.
+It was late October when I finally booked my test and I was nervous.
 Not for the usual reasons, I’ve recently given birth with various medical professionals all up in my business.
 They have seen it all and I have had speculum exams and cervical sweeps galore.
 No, I was nervous because of my scarring.

 TMI WARNING: When I gave birth the first time I had an episiotomy, it was stitched too far and left me with excess skin.
 When I gave birth the second time I ripped it.
 With a second degree tear.
 I was stitched up well, no extra stitches this time, no extra bit of skin.
 But now I have a mass of scar tissue that is tight and painful.

 On the day

 So I arrived at my appointment and explained this all to the nurse and she was lovely about it.
 She told me a similar thing happened to her and that she would naturally be gentle and swift and use plenty of lube.

 The most awkward part really is the getting undressed bit.
 Both my kids are summer babies so all my late pregnancy speculum exams have been easy, I was wearing a dress!
 This time I was trying not to get tangled in my own skinny jeans.
 The rest is all pretty straightforward.